Trent Knobel: Career

-In 2006, Knobel played just 3 games and found it hard for selection due to the form of ruckman Troy Simmonds.
-Due to ongoing injury concerns Knobel was unable to play a senior game in 2007 and announced his retirement from AFL football on 28 August 2007.
+Knobel played just 3 games in the 2006 season, being overlooked for selection in favour of in-form ruck Troy Simmonds.
+Due to ongoing injury concerns, Knobel was unable to play a senior game in 2007 and announced his retirement from AFL football on 28 August 2007, following 75 career games and 12 goals across his three clubs.
+He played 21 of those games for Richmond, kicking 4 goals in that time.